 Tokyo is indeed a city of lights and I never even once saw her doze off to sleep during our stay there.
 The food was heavenly delectable and a stroll in Asakusa on our last day was just filled with food galore as we stopped at every stall and bought traditional Japanese snacks to indulge our taste buds.
 Ueno was a heaven for shoppers and the scenery in Odaiba was just breathtakingly beautiful.
 The kids ate onigiri in the streets of Ginza after a gentle evening drizzle and we had mugs of hot steaming chocolate in Shinjuku at the end of our first evening in Tokyo.
 The trees in Roppongi were sparkling with white and blue lights during this festive season and we took pictures of ourselves with Tokyo Tower as the backdrop.

 And since they wanted to see snow as well, a few days in Hokkaido in Northern Japan was also added to our itinerary.
-The island is famous for its beautiful scenery in all 4 seasons and at the time we were there, it was minus 18 centigrade.
+The island is famous for its beautiful scenery in all four seasons and at the time we were there, it was minus -18°C!
 We stayed in Niseko in the western part of Hokkaido and it was an experience we’ll cherish our whole lives.
-We bottled mountain water from a natural spring in front of our hotel in the mornings, played with snow in the afternoons and soaked our tired bodies in the hot onsens at night before sitting down to delicious Japanese dinners.
+We bottled mountain water from a natural spring in front of our hotel in the mornings, played with snow in the afternoons and soaked our tired bodies in the hot onsens at night before sitting down to delicious traditional Japanese dinners in our kimonos.

 But apart from the magical time we had in Hokkaido, Disneyland and Disneysea, probably one of the highest point of our winter adventure was a visit to the Ghibli Museum in Mitaka.
 If you’re a big fan of Hayao Miyazaki, like the children and I, you’d be squealing with delight, too, once you enter its gates!
 Here, I managed to get DVDs of Kiki’s Delivery Service and My Neighbour Totoro which I’ve been looking for since ages ago.
 Too bad we weren’t allowed to take pictures inside the museum since I really wanted to take a picture of Miyazaki’s desk, filled with his sketches, pencils and crayons along with his coffee mug and unfinished snacks.
 But the kids did get to play in the giant cat-bus and we saw a short movie in the Saturn Theatre inside the museum.
 I’m now using my museum ticket as a bookmark.
 Click here for an illustrated guide to the museum and here to see how to buy tickets from overseas.
 Anyway, that’s all for now.